 To file a complaint against a counselor who is an active ACA member, please review the Policies and Procedures for Processing Complaints of Ethical Violations and click on the “File a Complaint” tab for further information.

 Ethical dilemmas and professional challenges surround us on a daily basis, and assistance with these issues is at hand!
 An ACA member receives as a benefit FREE confidential ethical/professional standards consultation five days a week between 8:30am and 4:30pm ET.
 Though the service is not designed to function as a hotline, inquiries are prioritized and answered within 72 hours.
 The Professional Affairs staff values the opportunity to provide you with this valuable service.
 Professional assistance is only an email/letter and phone call away.
 Contact the ACA Ethics and Professional Standards Department at (800) 347 6647, ext.
 314 or email: firstname.lastname@example.org.

 Graduate Student Ethics Competition

-The ACA Graduate Student Ethics Competition is now open.
-The competition runs annually from mid-October through the end of January.
+The ACA Graduate Student Ethics Competition is now closed.
 For rules, registration, and other details, visit the the Graduate Student Ethics Competition page.

 To cite the ACA Code of Ethics as a resource for an academic work, use: